-In addition to the proposal(s), the applicant must submit a complete NOAA grant application package (with signed originals).
+If the Grants.gov Web site is not used, the applicant must submit one set of originals (signed) and two copies of the proposal(s) and related forms to the Coastal Services Center.
 No e-mail or fax copies will be accepted.
 All project proposals must total no more than 10 pages (double spaced, 10 or 12-point fonts, and exclusive of appendices).
 Appendices should be limited to materials that directly support the main body of the proposal (e.g., support letters, resumes, lists of data sources, maps).
-Letters of support may be mailed separately, but must be received by the September 1, 2004 deadline.
+Letters of support may be mailed separately, but must be received by the October 3, 2005 deadline.
 All appendix material must be unbound.